zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 4
 To update only one parameter, you can specify just the proxy group name (used for searching) and the desired parameter.
 The rest of the proxy group parameters will not be changed.
-For example, if you want to update proxy group description you can use the following example.
+For example, if you want to update the proxy group description, you can use the following example.
 ```yaml
 - name: Update proxy group description zabbix.zabbix.zabbix_proxy_group: